devops-kung-fu/bomber/doc/providers/osv.md

 At this time, the [OSV](https://osv.dev) supports the following ecosystems:

+- AlmaLinux
+- Alpine
 - Android
+- Bitnami
 - crates.io
+- Curl
-- Debian
+- Debian GNU/Linux
+- Git (including C/C++)
+- GitHub Actions
 - Go
+- Haskell
+- Hex
+- Linux kernel
 - Maven
-- NPM
+- npm
 - NuGet
+- OSS-Fuzz
 - Packagist
+- Pub
 - PyPI
+- Python
+- R (CRAN and Bioconductor)
+- Rocky Linux
 - RubyGems

-and others...
+- SwiftURL
+- Ubuntu OS

 ## OSV Notes

-The OSV provider is pretty slow right now when processing large SBOMs.
-At the time of this writing, their batch endpoint is not functioning, so ```bomber ``` needs to call their API one package at a time.

 Additionally, there are cases where OSV does not return a Severity, or a CVE/CWE.
-In these rare cases, ```bomber``` will output "UNSPECIFIED", and "UNDEFINED" respectively.
+In these rare cases, `bomber` will output "UNSPECIFIED", and "UNDEFINED" respectively.